Hope Made Visible Project Update! by Alessandra Colfi, posted on December 1st, 2016

 What comes to mind when you think of massage?
 A spa-like atmosphere, a warm massage table, scented oil, soft lighting, and relaxing music.
 Oncology massage can have all the same characteristics with one exception, your massage therapist should have additional training, both in the classroom and hands-on working with the person who has a cancer diagnosis and should hold a Certificate of Completion in Oncology Massage.

 Webster’s dictionary defines massage as: manipulation of tissues (as by rubbing, kneading, or tapping) with the hand or an instrument for therapeutic purposes.

 The word SAFELY should not be overlooked in this definition.
-Oncology massage therapist are trained to take an in depth assessment prior to your massage.
+Oncology massage therapists are trained to take an in-depth assessment prior to your massage.
 They are looking for signals that alert them so they can tailor the massage session to your current

 state of health, not just your diagnosis.
 We are all individuals and what is right for one person may not be right for another and knowing the difference is what matters.